 Diabetes is the seventh leading cause of death in the United States.
-The Centers for Disease Control and Prevention (CDC) estimates that 25.6 million people age 20 and older, or 11.3% of all people in this age group, have diagnosed or undiagnosed diabetes.
+The Centers for Disease Control and Prevention (CDC) estimates that 28.9 million people age 20 and older, or 12.3% of all people in this age group, have diagnosed or undiagnosed diabetes.
+Of these, 4.3 million are 20-44 and 13.4 million are 45-64 years old.
 Type 2 diabetes accounts for 90-95% of all diagnosed cases of diabetes among adults.
 Unhealthy weight and physical inactivity, also significant national health problems, are both contributing factors to the rising incidence of type 2 diabetes.

-Another 79 million American adults aged 20 years or older have pre-diabetes, meaning that their blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
-Detecting pre-diabetes allows individuals take steps to stop or slow the development of type 2 diabetes and its complications.
+Another 86 million American adults age 20 years or older have prediabetes, meaning that their blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
+Detecting prediabetes allows individuals take steps to stop or slow the development of type 2 diabetes and its complications.
 These include heart attack, stroke, hypertension, blindness and eye problems, kidney disease, and nervous system maladies.
 More than 60% of lower limb amputations occur in diabetics.

 Other risk factors related to your own health include:

 - Physical inactivity

 - Having high blood pressure (hypertension), meaning blood pressure 140/90 mmHg or higher or receiving therapy for hypertension

 - Having a HDL-cholesterol level less than 35 mg/dL (0.90 mmol/L) and/or a triglyceride level greater than 250 mg/dL (2.82 mmol/L)

 - Having a previous A1c test result equal to or greater than 5.7%, impaired glucose tolerance, or impaired fasting glucose